yanhd2019/Final_Project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To use Econimate, simply run the provided code in your local Python environment and enter your Economics doubts on the prompt and press "ASK".
-Econimate will then return a video that explains the concept in a clear and concise way, using graphs and audio to make your learning easy and fun.
+Econimate will then return a video directly ont eh chat that explains the concept in a clear and concise way, using graphs and audio to make your learning easy and fun.

-Have a look at how the webpage looks like:
+Have a look at our website's UI:

 ![WhatsApp 이미지 2023-12-03, 16 51 41_946a3f92](https://github.com/yanhd2019/Final_Project/assets/48376588/3c80017f-d253-48a5-aad3-8f40e870bfd0)